CROSS-COUNTRY COMPARATIVE CASE STUDIES TUTORIAL (2024)

 Practical advice

-⦿ Open questions, providing a frame, act as reminder as reminder of focus (Simons, p.31)
+Open questions, providing a frame, act as a reminder of focus

 Quantitative